rnakato/CustardPy/README.md

 ### Docker image

-Docker image of CustardPy that contains additional scripts for Hi-C/Micro-C analysis is available at [DockerHub](https://hub.docker.com/repository/docker/rnakato/custardpy/general).
+We recommend to use the [CustardPy Docker image](https://hub.docker.com/repository/docker/rnakato/custardpy/general) that contains additional scripts for Hi-C/Micro-C analysis.

 #### Docker
 To use docker command, type: